-Backward participation is itself limited by undermined RVCs largely due to significant tariffs and non-tariff measures on goods and services within Africa-AfCFTA implementation is expected to make a difference that Africa applies to itself tend to be slightly higher than ones that Africa imposes on its imports from outside the continent.
+Backward participation is itself limited by undermined RVCs largely due to significant tariffs and non-tariff measures on goods and services within Africa-AfCFTA implementation is expected to make a difference participation in particular.21 Tariffs and non-tariff measures also matter, especially in the intra-African context and for the development of RVCs that can pave the way for greater participation in GVCs.
+Indeed, even if tariffs have been decreasing within African RECs, they remain fairly high between the RECs.
+Current intra-African tariffs stand at around 10.6 per cent average on goods for final consumption and 5.5 per cent on goods for intermediate consumption.
+Surprisingly, average tariffs that Africa applies to itself tend to be slightly higher than ones that Africa imposes on its imports from outside the continent.
 The same is true for non-tariff measures, with estimates respectively averaging 51.4 per cent and 40.9 per cent for intra-African NTMs on goods for final and intermediate consumption from within Africa, against 46.6 per cent and 39.5 per cent on average for NTMs imposed by African countries on their imports from the rest of the world on goods for final and intermediate consumption (figure 3.6).
 Although not shown in Figure 3.7, NTMs imposed by Africa on its imports of services for final and intermediate consumption from within Africa or from the rest of the world are even greater, at about 101.3 per cent on average.22